acharaakshit/truedeep/README.md

 - `segmentation` folder contains the training methods to train the models for a binary segmentation task on the above mentioned datasets.
   - `training` folder contains the files required to perform training for binary segmentation, run `train.sh` with the required parameters to perform the training.
+  - `augmentation` folder contains the implementation of augmentation techniques performed on crack masks, run `augment_data.sh` to perform the augmentation on the input images.
+  - `evaluation` folder contains the implementation of inference and computation of metrics.
     - `inference.py` contains the code to perform inference using a trained model and inference can be performed using the script `inference.sh`.
-  - Evaluation can be performed using the code provided in the [DeepSegmentor](https://github.com/yhlleo/DeepSegmentor/tree/master/eval) repository.
+  - F-score, Precision and Recall can be computed by running `evaluate.sh`.
+To compute more metrics like global accuracy and class average accuracy, please refer to the [DeepSegmentor](https://github.com/yhlleo/DeepSegmentor/tree/master/eval) repository.

+### Model Checkpoints
+  - The model checkpoints are for truedeep are available [here](https://drive.google.com/drive/folders/18Ytylwl37ItO8PQKhccitUeJM8V23m1u?usp=drive_link).

 ### Workarounds
 -  If you're getting the error **ImportError: cannot import name 'MultiHeadAttention' from 'tensorflow.keras.layers'**, comment out the corresponding lines of code from the `keras_unet_collection` source library.